Interpol lawyers

 Interpol Red Notices

 A Red Notice is one of the most serious types of alerts issued by Interpol and essentially serves as a request for the temporary detention of an individual pending extradition.
 It is issued at the request of a member state to seek and detain a person suspected of committing a crime or who has already been convicted.
-While a Red Notice is not an International Arrest Warrant , it is regarded in most countries as grounds for temporary detention.
+While a Red Notice is not an international arrest warrant, it is regarded in most countries as grounds for temporary detention.
 Upon receiving such a notice, the authorities in the country where the individual is located must decide whether to initiate extradition proceedings.

 According to international legal standards, such as the European Convention on Extradition and the UN Convention against Transnational Organized Crime, the extradition process involves several stages, including preliminary arrest, provision of evidence, and verification of human rights compliance.

-Preventive Measures
+Preventive measures

 Interpol offers the option of submitting pre-emptive requests in cases where an individual fears that a red notice may be issued against them.
 This allows the person to take action in advance to protect their rights, including checking for their data on Interpol's list, consulting with an Interpol lawyer, and submitting documents proving that issuing a red notice would violate international standards.

-Request for Access
+Request for access

 Any individual subject to Interpol's notices has the right to request access to their data and correct it if it contains errors or incorrect information.
 This right is guaranteed by Interpol's regulations, in accordance with the requirements of the UN Convention on the Protection of Individuals with regard to Automatic Processing of Personal Data and other international legal instruments.

-Removal of Interpol Red Notices
+Removal of Interpol red notices

-Removal from Interpol wanted list is a complex and multi-stage process that requires evidence to prove the notice was issued unjustifiably or breaches international standards.
+Removing from Interpol wanted list is a complex and multi-stage process that requires evidence to prove the notice was issued unjustifiably or breaches international standards.
 For instance, individuals whose cases have a political nature may submit a request to remove the notice, citing articles from the European Convention on Human Rights.

-The primary step for removing Interpol red notice involves reaching out to the Commission for the Control of INTERPOL's Files (CCF), which is responsible for reviewing complaints about removals.
+The primary step for removing a red notice involves reaching out to the Commission for the Control of INTERPOL's Files (CCF), which is responsible for reviewing complaints about removals.
 Individuals can submit evidence that supports the political motivation behind the request or a violation of their rights to a fair trial.
 Lawyers with expertise in international law play a crucial role in this process.

 Interpol Member Countries